-Adolph Coors III, heir to the Coors Brewing Company empire, was killed in a botched kidnapping outside of Morrison, Colorado on his way to work in the February of 1960.
-A milk delivery man was making his rounds discovered what was later determined to be Coors’ car on a bridge with the radio still on.
-Police found Coors’ hat, glasses, and a blood stain.
+Adolph Coors III, the heir to the Coors Brewing Company empire, was killed in a botched kidnapping outside of Morrison, Colorado on his way to work in the February of 1960.
+A milk delivery man was making his rounds and discovered what was later determined to be Coors’ car on a bridge with the radio still on.
+Police found Coors’ hat, glasses, and a bloodstain.

 1964 – The Beatles perform at Red Rocks

 The Beatles’ 1964 Red Rocks show might be the most iconic music performance in Colorado music history, but it didn’t sell out the famous venue even though every other show on the rest of the Fab 4’s first US tour easily did.
 Everything from the venue’s distance from Denver to inept venue staff has been blamed over the years, but there’s a more compelling story here than ticket sales.